SuperTuxKart: Plot

 Unlike Mario Kart, STK has a story associated with gameplay, similar to Crash Team Racing.

-Story mode is used to unlock tracks and characters for single and multi-player modes.
+"Story mode" in STK is used to unlock tracks and characters for single and multi-player modes.
 At the beginning of story mode, Gnu, the leader of the free/libre and open-source world, is captured by Nolok, the villain in STK, with his spaceship.
-Nolok then visits Tux and tells him that he has kidnapped Gnu; unless Tux and his friends can defeat Nolok, the 'King of the Karts', Gnu would become his supper.
-After the player defeats Nolok in Fort Magma, the final track of STK, Tux rescues Gnu from his prison.
+Nolok then visits Tux and tells him that he has kidnapped Gnu; unless Tux and his friends can defeat Nolok, the 'King of the Karts', Gnu would become the meal for his next supper.
+After the player defeats Nolok in Fort Magma, the final track of STK, Tux helps Gnu escape from his prison.

 History

 SuperTuxKart is based on TuxKart, a project initiated by Steve Baker in April 2000.
 Due to internal disagreements in the TuxKart project, development stalled.
-The project ultimately collapsed and was abandoned in March 2004.
+The project ultimately collapsed and was cancelled in March 2004.
 The project was forked as SuperTuxKart, but remained in an unplayable and unmaintained state.
 In 2006 Joerg "Hiker" Henrichs resurrected the project and, with the help of Eduardo "Coz" Hernandez Munoz, released the game in a playable state.
 In 2008, Marianne Gagnon (aka.
 "Auria") joined the project and eventually replaced Coz as one of the project leaders after his retirement.

 Historically licensed under version 2 of the GPL, in 2008 the game's source code was relicensed to the GPLv3.
 The game's assets (textures, models, sounds, music, etc.) are licensed under a mixture of free content and DFSG conforming licenses: GPL, CC BY, CC BY-SA, and Public Domain.

 In 2010, SuperTuxKart switched away from using SDL and PLIB libraries (used through version 0.6.2) for graphics and started using the Irrlicht Engine.
 This change was released in version 0.7.
 In 2013 and 2014, the game participated in Google Summer of Code as a mentoring organization.
-The migration of the code repository from SourceForge to GitHub was officially announced on 17 January 2014, though the assets repository and downloads remain on SourceForge.
-On April 21, 2015, version 0.9 was released which used a highly modified version of Irrlicht, including an entirely new graphics renderer dubbed Antarctica.
+The migration of the code repository from SourceForge to GitHub was officially announced in January 2014, though the assets repository and downloads remain on SourceForge.
+In April 2015, version 0.9 was released which used a highly modified version of Irrlicht, including an entirely new graphics renderer dubbed Antarctica.
 This enabled much better graphics with features such as dynamic lighting, ambient occlusion, depth of field, real-time shadow mapping, and more.
 In early 2018, Antarctica switched to using PBR in the git version of the game.
 Antarctica Rendering Engine uses OpenGL 3.3+ (or OpenGL ES on suitable platforms) and GLSL for most of the graphical work.